diptidash123/FakeStoreAPI_TestingProject/README.md

 - Clean code & reusability principles

-This project demonstrates my hands-on experience in building a real-time REST Assured API automation framework from scratch, covering authentication, CRUD operations, data-driven testing, retry mechanisms, schema validation, and reporting—following enterprise SDET best practices.
+This project demonstrates my hands-on experience in building a real-time REST Assured API automation framework from scratch, covering authentication, CRUD operations, data-driven testing, retry mechanisms, schema validation and reporting—following enterprise SDET best practices.

 **Notes & Limitations**

-- This project uses a public fake API, so authentication is optional and requests work even without a valid token.
+- This project uses a public fake API, so authentication is optional and requests work even without a token.
 - Newly created IDs are not persisted across API calls, as the backend does not store data permanently.
 - Pre-existing IDs are used to validate the end-to-end functional flow and ensure consistent test execution.
 - API Documentation https://fakestoreapi.com/docs

+**Highlights Covered**

+- End-to-end API automation using REST Assured
+- Real-time SDET framework architecture with clean components
+- Data-driven testing using external JSON files and POJO models
+- Environment-based execution (dev / qa / staging / prod)
+- Framework-level retry mechanism for handling flaky failures
+- Soft assertion strategy for multiple validations in a single test
+- JSON schema validation to ensure API contract integrity
+- Reusable utilities for configuration, payload handling and reporting
+- Detailed Extent HTML reports with request and response logging
+- Maven-based execution with CI/CD readiness using Jenkins
+- GitHub version control with interview-ready project structure

 Author: Dipti Ranjan Dash